FEC Approves N459bn Contracts for Transportation Ministry, NDLEA Personnel’s Barracks

 Deji Elumoye in Abuja

-The Federal Executive Council (FEC) rose from its weekly meeting on Wednesday with the approval of contract awards worth N459 billion for projects in the Ministry of Transportation, as well as the construction of 192 flats for the personnel of the National Drugs Law Enforcement Agency (NDLEA).
+The Federal Executive Council (FEC) rose from its weekly meeting yesterday, with the approval of contract awards worth about N459 billion for projects in the Ministry of Transportation as well as construction of 192 flats for personnel of the National Drugs Law Enforcement Agency (NDLEA).

-The contracts for the Transportation Ministry, which is for the Nigerian Ports Authority (NPA), involve the construction and supply of customized Fire Service search and rescue vans for the extrication of accident victims at the cost of N510,934,600, and for the procurement of rollingstock operation and maintenance equipment for Kano-Maradi standard gauge rail line at the cost of $984,722,392.
+The contracts for the Transportation Ministry which was for the Nigerian Ports Authority (NPA) involved the construction and supply of customised Fire Service search and rescue vans for extrication of accident victims at the cost of N510,934,600 and for the procurement of rollingstock operation and maintenance equipment for Kano-Maradi standard gauge rail line at the cost of $984,722,392.

-According to the Minister of Transportation, Mu’azu Sambo, who briefed newsmen at the end of the meeting presided over by President Muhammadu Buhari, “The Federal Ministry of Transportation this afternoon, presented memoranda to council on behalf of two of its agencies.
+According to the Minister of Transportation, Mu’azu Sambo, who briefed newsmen at the end of the meeting presided over by President Muhammadu Buhari: “The Federal Ministry of Transportation this afternoon, presented to memoranda to council on behalf of two of its agencies.

 “The first agency was the Nigerian Ports Authority which sought to provide for the award of contract for the construction and supply for customized Fire Service search and rescue vans for extrication of accident victims.